Introduction

 • After logging in, go to the menu section on the left-hand side of the screen.

-• And then choose ‘New Group’ to create the new group you want.
+• And then choose 'Create label' to create the new label you want.

 How to Import and Export Contacts?